-58. Hepatitis C Risk Pool Arrangement

-Pursuant to the Hepatitis C Risk Pool Arrangement described in Appendix E, Rate Methodology, MCPs must participate in a Hepatitis C risk pool arrangement on a calendar year (CY)basis.
+- 59. Hepatitis C Risk Pool Arrangement.
+Pursuant to the Hepatitis C Risk Pool Arrangement described in Appendix E, Rate Methodology, MCPs must participate in a Hepatitis C risk pool arrangement on a calendar year (CY) basis.
 The amount of the risk pool is determined by the projected Hepatitis C costs incorporated into the CY rates.
 ODM will redistribute funds among MCPs based on the actual Hepatitis C costs.
-This risk pool will be used to account for any MCP(s) getting a disproportionate share of members using Hepatitis C drugs by giving plans that experience adverse selection or relatively adverse claims experience a greater proportion of the risk pool funds.

-59. Comprehensive Disaster/Emergency Response Planning

-The MCP must develop and implement an Ohio Department of Medicaid (ODM) approved Comprehensive Disaster/Emergency Response Plan for natural, man-made, or technological disasters and other public emergencies (e.g., floods, extreme heat, extreme cold, etc.) The MCP must notify its Contract Administrator immediately when the Comprehensive Disaster/Emergency Response Plan has been activated.
-The MCP must make a current version of the approved Comprehensive Disaster/Emergency Plan available to all staff.

-The MCP must designate both a primary and alternate point of contact who will perform the following functions: being available 24 hours a day, 7 days a week during the time of an emergency; being responsible for monitoring news, alerts and warnings about disaster/emergency events; having decision-making authority on behalf of the MCP; responding to directives issued by ODM; and cooperating with the local- and state-level Emergency Management Agencies.
-The MCP must communicate any changes to the primary and alternate point of contact to the Contract Administrator at least one business day prior to the effective date of the change.

-The MCP must participate in ODM sanctioned workgroups and processes to establish a state-level emergency response plan which will include a provision for Medicaid consumers, and will comply with the resulting procedures.
+This risk pool will be used to account for any MCP getting a disproportionate share of members using Hepatitis C drugs by giving plans that experience adverse selection or relatively adverse claims experience a greater proportion of the risk pool funds. - 60.
+Comprehensive Disaster/Emergency Response Planning.
+The MCP must develop and implement an ODM-approved Comprehensive Disaster/Emergency Response Plan for natural, man-made, or technological disasters and other public emergencies (e.g., floods, extreme heat, extreme cold) The MCP must notify its Contract Administrator immediately when the Comprehensive Disaster/Emergency Response Plan has been activated.
+The MCP must make a current version of the approved Comprehensive Disaster/Emergency Response Plan available to all staff. - a.
+The MCP must designate both a primary and alternate point of contact who will perform the following functions: be available 24 hours a day, 7 days a week during the time of an emergency; be responsible for monitoring news, alerts and warnings about disaster/emergency events; have decision-making authority on behalf of the MCP; respond to directives issued by ODM; and cooperate with the local- and state-level Emergency Management Agencies.
+The MCP must communicate any changes to the primary and alternate point of contact to the Contract Administrator at least one business day prior to the effective date of the change. - b.
+The MCP must participate in ODM sanctioned workgroups and processes to establish a state-level emergency response plan which will include a provision for Medicaid recipients, and will comply with the resulting procedures. - c.
 During the time of an emergency or a natural, technological, or man-made disaster, the MCP must be able to generate a current list of members for whom an individual disaster plan, according to the specifications below, has been developed, including the risk and the individual-level plan, and distribute to local and state emergency management authorities according to the protocol established by ODM.

-Individual Disaster/Emergency Response Plan